phidatahq/phidata/cookbook/examples/streamlit/sql/README.md

 ### 4. Export OpenAI API Key

-> You can use any LLM you like, this is a complex task so best suited for GPT-4o.
+> You can use any Model you like, this is a complex task so best suited for GPT-4o or similar models.

 ```shell
 export OPENAI_API_KEY=***